Focused Ultrasound Therapy

 Regulatory Approval and Reimbursement

 Focused ultrasound treatment for soft tissue injury is not yet approved by regulatory bodies or covered by medical insurance companies in the US.
-Actisound has the CE Mark in Europe for soft tissue injuries.
+Actisound has the CE Mark in Europe for soft tissue injuries, but in 2022 the company went out of business.
+No other company that we are aware of is trying to use this same approach for treatment of soft tissue injuries.

 Liang D, Chen J, Zhou W, Chen J, Chen W, Wang Y. Alleviation Effects and Mechanisms of Low-intensity Focused Ultrasound on Pain Triggered by Soft Tissue Injury.
 J Ultrasound Med.
 2019 Nov 30. doi: 10.1002/jum.15185.